AliExpress Ad

 Seraph Bikes Superlight 836g X68 - Alternative to SL8 Fakes?

 The TanTan TT-X68 is a lightweight carbon road bike frame, a clone of the Specialized Tarmac SL8, sold by TanTan/Seraph via their websites or WhatsApp.
 It features a BSA threaded bottom bracket, integrated handlebar, and is designed for disc brakes with internal cable routing.
 The frame is noted for its low cost (around $700-$900 for frameset) and custom paint options.
 However, there are significant concerns about quality control, particularly regarding inconsistent fork weights and failures, with reports of some forks weighing around 330g (considered risky) and others around 400g (an 'enhanced' version).
 Other common issues include unfaced brake mounts and bottom bracket shells, paint overspray, and variable seatpost fit.
 New reports highlight difficulties with internal cable routing, especially on the left side of the cockpit, and seat tube irregularities that can prevent proper battery insertion for electronic groupsets.
 The supplied computer mount is often criticized for poor quality.
 Additionally, users report that the stock integrated handlebar feels soft and flexy ('noodly'), leading some to consider aftermarket replacements.
 Genuine SL8 seatposts are not compatible due to diameter differences, and aftermarket options may have fit issues or inferior clamps.
+Headset components (compression ring, transition spacers, top cap) are often poor quality, causing creaking or deformation; replacing with genuine Specialized parts can resolve issues.
+Aftermarket zero-offset seatposts from AliExpress may be slightly undersized and have single-bolt clamps that can slip.
 Many users report good ride quality and value for money when the frame is built correctly, but experiences with customer service and manufacturing consistency are mixed.
+The 1:1 replica design allows use of genuine SL8 spare parts, which is an advantage.
+Recently, the frameset was removed from TanTan and Seraph websites, possibly due to legal pressure from Specialized, but it can still be ordered via WhatsApp.
+A user reported a successful build with a total weight of 6.920 kg including pedals.
+Another user inquired about a build with SRAM Rival D1 groupset and carbon wheels for €1990, considered a potential bargain.

 AI Summary